So you wanna start a food blog? Set your site up right from day one with this seven step guide to how to start a successful food blog.

 - Cook’d Pro: I really like the layout of the Cook’d Pro theme, and the recipe index is much more robust than Foodie Pro.
 This is definitely a step up in terms of styling from Foodie Pro, and I like the built-in email forms front and center (see STEP 6 below about building an email list)

-- Seasoned Pro: Seasoned Pro is one of the most recent themes from Feast, and the theme I’ve been using on Fork in the Road (as of January 2019).
+- Seasoned Pro: Seasoned Pro is one of the most recent themes from Feast, and I used it for a long time before having my site custom built.
 It’s clean and very minimal, which I like because it’s lightening fast, looks great on mobile (which is huge, because over half of your traffic will likely be on phones or tablets), and also puts an emphasis on content instead of too much fancy styling.
-Seasoned Pro also implements many best search engine optimization (SEO) best practices, like having more content higher up the page and the ability to create breadcrumb navigation (the little “You are here” links above the titles in blog posts).
+Seasoned Pro also implements many best search engine optimization (SEO) best practices, like having more content higher up the page and the ability to create breadcrumb navigation (the little “you are here” links above the titles in blog posts).

 The next step in setting up your food blog is to install plug-ins, which are small “add-ons” that will give your site added functionality and make your posts easier to read, search, and share.